buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_3_Writing_Data_To_The_Blockchain.md

 The main thing to note is that the first signer included in the array of signers on a transaction is always the one responsible for paying the transaction fee.
 What happens if you don't have enough SOL?
 The transaction is dropped!

-When you're on devnet or on localhost, you can use `Solana airdrop` from the CLI to get devnet SOL.
+When you're on devnet or on localhost, you can use `solana airdrop` from the CLI to get devnet SOL.
 You can also use [SPL token faucet](https://spl-token-faucet.com/) to get SPL tokens (we'll learn what those are later :P).